edwinmillan/Trello_Chore_Rotator/README.md

 Trello Chore Rotator
 ====================

-This project was a way for me to get familiar with trello's API and have fun with it
+This project was a way for me to get familiar with trello's API and have fun with it.

+I also got the opportunity to organize my life a bit better.

 It is meant to be run on a Sunday using the following List format in Trello